OctopusDeploy/blog/blog/2022-02/jenkins-eks-deployment/index.md

  - Jenkins
 ---

 In this post, you build a docker image in a Jenkinsfile workflow and publish the image to Amazon Elastic Container Registry (ECR).
 Jenkins will trigger a deployment to Amazon Elastic Kubernetes Service (EKS).
+Jenkins is a build server that can automatically build your code repository.
+Jenkins does this through a Jenkinsfile, a configuration file that specifies the steps involved in building, pushing and deploying your application.
+Amazon EKS is a managed cloud service that provides kubernetes clusters that handle workload applications.
+The kubernetes clusters also take in a configuration file, specified by the YAML syntax.
+The power of this workflow is that configuration files can be specified for all stages of the process and be reused with slight modifications for a different environment.

 ## Prerequisites